 All persons using SLAC computers or accounts are responsible for understanding and complying with the SLAC cyber security requirements.

-Establish or Confirm Computer Accounts, Set Up & Access Electronic Logbook (eLog)
+Create or Use LCLS UNIX Computer Accounts, Set Up & Access Electronic Logbook (eLog)

 - The proposal spokesperson or their designee must identify collaborators who need a SLAC UNIX account when they submit their beam time support request (BTSR) through User Portal.